SacraDoctrina/SacraDoctrina/Dogmatics/Definition.md

 Thus philosophy is theology, and [one's] occupation with philosophy - or rather in philosophy - is of itself the service of God.[^12]

+A theological proff is in itself a delectatio[^EN690].

 [^1]: Augustine, De Doctrina Christiana (On Christian Doctrine ), trans.
 J. F. Shaw, in Nicene and Post-Nicene Fathers, First Series: Volume II (Oak Harbor, WA: Logos Research Systems, Inc., 1997), I, 4
 [^2]: Augustine, Confessions.
 V, xii.
 18.
 [^3]: Maurice O’C. Walshe, The Complete Mystical Works of Meister Eckhart (A Herder & Herder Book, 2009), 95.